 It is the responsibility of the owner or operator of a vehicle to know and comply with these regulations.
-A vehicle’s third ticket at Trent will include a wheel clamp/tow warning.
-If there is another violation, a wheel clamp will be affixed to the driver’s side front wheel of the vehicle.
+A vehicle’s third unpaid violation at Trent will include a wheel clamp/tow warning.
+If there is fourth unpaid violation, a wheel clamp will be affixed to the driver’s side front wheel of the vehicle.
 In the event all clamps are in use or the vehicle is parked unsafely or in a manner that blocks access or egress of other vehicles, the vehicle will be towed.

 Parking - Trent University - Durham